[an error occurred while processing this directive]

 µKOS-III

 µKOS-III is a multi-tasking OS suitable for small embedded µController systems.
-An STM8 port is planned, but not yet available.
+An STM8 port wasplanned, but did not become yet available.

 mipOS